isomerpages/moe-zhangdepri/_about-zps/Principal's Message.md

 Heart.
 Therefore, we endeavour to bring the best out of every student based on their true potential, guided by our Zhangde’s Promise of <strong>“Zhangde for Every Zhangderen!”</strong>
 </p>
-<p>In 2026, under the theme of “Curious Hearts, Connected Minds — Growing
+<p></p>
-the Future Together”, we aim to reinforce a culture of inquiry, a sense of belonging, and our collective purpose for educating the young for the future.
-Moving forward, ZPS hopes to grow together as a community of curious hearts and connected minds — nurturing a culture of joy, inquiry, and shared growth as we shape the Future of Learning, one learner at a time!</p>
+<p>At Zhangde, every child is <strong>seen, welcomed, loved</strong> and <strong>stretched to grow</strong>.
-<p>Together as a school community, we aim to <strong>lead well, teach well, learn well and grow well</strong>,
+Moving forward, ZPS hopes to grow together as a community of curious hearts and connected minds — nurturing a culture of care, joy, inquiry, and shared growth as we shape the Future of Learning, one learner at a time!
+Together, we aim to <strong>lead well, teach well, learn well and grow well</strong> as a school that <strong>cares</strong>!</p>
-with curious hearts and connected minds!</p>
+<p></p>
 <p><strong><em>May we be the reason a child loves coming to Zhangde!</em></strong>
 </p>
 <p><strong><em>May our students remember their school experience at Zhangde fondly.</em></strong>